Manjeedan11/DishDash/README.md

 npm run server
 ```

-## Why React 18 and Tailwind CSS 3.4.17 ?
+## Why React 18 and Tailwind CSS 3.4.17?

 - **React 18:**
-  While React 19 introduces several new features and performance improvements, it is still in the experimental phase.
-Using React 18 ensures stability and avoids potential issues that may arise from using a newer, less tested version.
+  React 19 is still experimental.
+React 18 offers stable, production-ready features without the risk of breaking changes.

 - **Tailwind CSS 3.4.17:**
-  Tailwind CSS 4 is currently in the canary release, and using it might require flags like `--force` or `--legacy-peer-deps`, which can lead to dependency conflicts and other issues.
-Tailwind CSS 3.4.17 is stable and widely used, ensuring a smooth development experience.
+  Tailwind 4 is in canary release and may cause dependency issues.
+Version 3.4.17 is stable and widely supported.

----
+--